Signals Are Not States: Neuro-Symbolic Safeguards for Culturally Aware Classroom AI: Extended Use Cases

 \subsection{Confusion Candidate after a Teacher Prompt}

 Assume a teacher asks an open-ended question during a geometry lesson.
 The system grounds the following facts:

-A reasoning program combines these signals into a \emph{confusion candidate} because the help request follows a failed attempt under an active teacher prompt.
-If the help request is unsupported by ASR confidence or if the same evidence could indicate translation delay rather than confusion, the system may lower support or abstain.
-The key difference from direct prediction is that the decision is now accompanied by inspectable evidence and conditions.
+A reasoning program may produce a confusion candidate because the help request follows a failed attempt under an active teacher prompt.
+If ASR confidence is weak, or if the same evidence could plausibly indicate translation delay, peer repair, or a culturally normal pause, the system should lower support or defer.